Particle-Network/particle-network-docs/nft-service/solana-nft-service/auction-house.md

 * `<object>` - a JSON object containing:
   * `market: <string>` - the address of the market.
   * `makretTreasury: <string>` - the cut from each transaction will be transferred to this account.
   * `marketFeeAccount: <string>` - the fee account of the market.
-Usually, the network fees for transactions need to be paid by the user himself, and if the market wants to help the user pay these fees, you can make the market manager to sign the relevant transaction, and the fee will be deducted from the fee account.
+Usually, the network fees for transactions need to be paid by the user himself, and if the market wants to help the user pay these fees, you can make the market manager sign the relevant transaction, and the fee will be deducted from the fee account.
 Developers need to recharge this account manually.
   * `transaction: <object>` - [the transaction struct](../../node-service/solana-api/transaction-struct.md) is to be signed with the market manager.

 Request Example